thomas-tanay/thomas-tanay.github.io/face-verification.md

 <img width="700" src="/img/1stPC.png">

-In other words, the network has spontaneously discovered the concept of gender: by learning to recognize identities, it has found that the population is constituted of two groups (women and men).
+The network has spontaneously discovered the concept of gender: by learning to recognize identities, it has found that the population is constituted of two groups (women and men).

 <br/>